 The Seltos is another crossover from Kia, and it uses a 2.0-liter Atkinson cycle inline-4 gasoline engine paired with Kia’s Intelligent Variable Transmission.
 At most, the said engine can make up to 147 horsepower and 179 Nm of torque.
 When we tested this model, it managed an average of 8.6 km/L on heavy traffic.
 On the highway however, it returned an average of 21.2 km/L.

 The very roomy G50 starts with a price tag of Php 948,000

 In order to enter the competitive large-capacity MPV market, Maxus introduced the G50.
 For propulsion, this Maxus model uses a turbocharged 1.5-liter four-banger, which is capable of producing up to 167 horsepower and 250 Nm of torque.
 As tested, the G50 Premium variant returned an average of 8 km/L during low-speed city driving.
 With an average speed of 90 km/h however, it managed a higher efficiency at 13 km/L.

-So, there you have it folks, the top fuel-efficient cars available in the Philippine market right now.
+So, there you have it folks, the top 10 most fuel efficient cars in the Philippines right now.
 For more informative car related articles, car news, and car reviews, keep it here on Philkotse.com.

 Know more about Kia Soluto 2021

 The Soluto by South Korea's oldest carmaker Kia is a five-seater, subcompact sedan with a front-engine, front-whee-drive layout.
 For the Philippine market, its sole engine option is a 1.4-liter mill capable of making up to 94 horsepower and 132 Nm of torque.
 There are four available variants locally, and all of the uses the said engine.
 Available to the Soluto is a five-speed manual transmission and a four-speed automatic transmission.